GSI-CS-CO/mtca_mmc_firmware/README.md

 - o     : disable MMC LED test (use this after done with L or l)
 - s     : display Freertos tasks and task statistics

+# OpenOCD

+We recommend to use OpenOCD version 0.9.0.

+## OpenOCD and Olimex OpenOCD JTAG ARM-USB-OCD-H

+In case you face problems like this: "Error: The specified debug interface was not found (ft2232)", you should try to build OpenOCD by yourself:

+  1. Check out/get version 0.9.0
+  2. $ ./configure --enable-ftdi
+  3. $ make
+  4. $ (sudo) make install
+  5. (Optional, copy udev rules file) $ (sudo) cp ./contrib/99-openocd.rules /etc/udev/rules.d/